hghcomphys/pantea/README.rst

 -------------------------------------

 .. warning::
-        The example script below is not currently prepared to be executed.
+        The example script below is not ready yet to be executed.

 This example illustrates how to quickly create a `high-dimensional neural network potential` (`HDNNP`_) and train it on input structures.